Complete Idiot's Guide to Getting Organized

 - Post the menu plan on the refrigerator door.
 Refer to it during the coming week as you prepare meals.

-The devil, however, is in the details.
-Here are some points to ponder as you bring menu planning under control.
+The devil, however, is in the details!
+Use the pager links below for some points to ponder as you bring menu planning under control.

 Build A Personal Shopping List